-This scene is like cinematic porn for the cinephile, a one take tracking shot that both adds dizzying grandeur to the movie and makes you feel Henry’s world and how much of it sits in the palm of his hand.
+This scene is like cinematic ecstasy for the cinephile, a one-take tracking shot that both adds dizzying grandeur to the movie and makes you feel Henry’s world and how much of it sits in the palm of his hand.
 In short, it’s such a cool scene because it isn’t just arty for its own sake; it enhances everything about the movie.

 Even though Rick is in love with Ilsa, he does the responsible and right thing and tells her to get on that plane with her husband before walking away like a boss.
 He’s just so incomparably cool right here.
 I mean, who has the balls to do that?